salehsadid/salehsadid/README.md

 # 💫 About Me:
-I am a driven Computer Science and Engineering undergrad from Bangladesh with a strong foundation in software development and problem-solving.
-Proficient in languages like Python, C and C++, and eager to apply my skills to real-world projects.
-Exploring the hardware sector with hands-on experience in Altium Designer, Logisim, computer architecture, Arduino, and PCB manufacturing using CNC machines.
-Additionally, honing my skills in Data Structures and Algorithms.Passionate about learning and contributing to innovative solutions in a collaborative environment.
+Dedicated Computer Science and Engineering undergraduate skilled in software development, frontend web development (HTML, CSS, JavaScript), and hardware integration.
+Proficient in C, C++, Python, and Arduino, with hands-on experience in web development, PCB design, EasyEDA, Altium Designer, CNC machines, and hardware prototyping.
+Eager to apply my technical knowledge and problem-solving skills to real-world technology challenges in a dynamic environment.

 ## 🌐 Socials: